 User Interaction.
 The dispenser works non-intrusively.
-Thus, when the PIR sensor detects any movement near the dispenser, the camera is activated to try to identify if the person approaching is a registered patient.
-In that case, after identifying him/her, if it is time to take some of his/her medicines, they will be dispensed; otherwise, the time of his/her next dose will be shown on the LCD screen.
+Thus, when the PIR sensor detects any movement near the dispenser, the camera is activated to try to identify if the approaching person is a registered patient.
+In that case, after identifying him/her, if it is time to intake some of his/her medicines, they will be dispensed; otherwise, the time of his/her next dose will be shown on the LCD screen.
 Another way of interacting with the system would be through the mobile app, which will be used mainly by caregivers.
 Thus, they will be the ones who will enter the system configuration data, as well as their own data and those of the patients in their care, in addition to their doses of medications and the hours in which they must be taken.
 The mobile app also serves for the caregiver to receive notifications about whether or not the patient has obtained the medications from the dispenser.
-If the patient is able to use a smartphone, he/she could also receive reminders about his/her medicine intakes through the mobile app [33][35].
-Figure 2 shows some screenshots of our mobile app.
+If the patient is able to use a smartphone, then he/she could also receive reminders about his/her medicine intakes through the mobile app [33][35].
+Figure 2 shows some screenshots of the mobile app.
 The one on the left (A) shows the menu for the caregiver profile.
 In it, the Patients option gives access to the list of patients who are in charge of the caregiver, as shown in the central capture (B), which also allows adding more patients; the Dispensers option would show the list of nearby dispensers, being necessary to have the Bluetooth of the smartphone activated so that it can recognize them; and the Medicine Boxes option displays the screenshot (C), which shows buttons to manually dispense the medicine boxes that are at the bottom of the corresponding (four) compartments, this option must be used when the patient has not approached the dispenser when he/she should.

 Figure 2.
 Capturas de las pantallas de la aplicación móvil.